awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 }
 ```

-## Update Your AWS Serverless Application Repository Application Permissions<a name="cloudformation-serverless-application-procedure-step-5"></a>
+## Update your AWS Serverless Application Repository application permissions<a name="cloudformation-serverless-application-procedure-step-5"></a>

 To submit your AWS Serverless Application Repository application to AWS Marketplace, you must grant AWS Marketplace permissions to read your application\.
 To do that, add permissions to a policy associated with your serverless application\.
 There are two ways to update your application policy\.
 + Go to the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com)\.
 Find your serverless application\.
 From **Share with AWS accounts**, choose **Add**\.
 In the input text field, provide the following service principal, `assets.marketplace.amazonaws.com`, and then choose **Save**\.